Fred Crisman: University student

 In February 1950, a letter by Crisman was entered into the congressional record.
-Crisman "China has fallen to the Reds [...]
+Wrote Crisman: "China has fallen to the Reds [...]
 Indo-china is on the verge and will go soon."
 Crisman continued "It makes me mad to see it all go, while people I thought were in the 'know' grovel and back up before a gang of international brigands whose only difference from the Nazis is the cut of their uniforms.
 I no longer think the people guiding our state department know just what they are doing...".